jimfinnis/ChatCitizen/README.md

 Bear in mind I am far from an expert in AIML!

 ## Dependencies
-You will need add the following JARs if you want to build ChatCitizen yourself:
+You will need to add the following JARs to your build path if you want to build ChatCitizen yourself:
 * Citizens 2
 * NPC Destinations
-* MondoCommand

 ## Future work
 * Make sure that **sayprob** works as advertised.
 It doesn't right now.